wyattcast44-side-project-graveyard/MS-Access-VBA-Libraries/README.md

 ### Filesystem
 The Filesystem library provides easy to use methods for common filesystem tasks such as creating/deleting files/folders.

+### Http
+The Http library will provide easy to use methods for performing HTTP requests, and handling responses.

 ### Logger
 The Logger library will provide easy to use and configure methods to log errors and activity in your database.